contrast-zone/fractarchy-ide/README.md

-# Fractarchy Note
+# Fractarchy Note (v0.1-preview)

-(v0.1-preview)

 **tags:**

-structured-document-tree, electronic-workbook, hierarchical-data-organizer, personal-content-management-system, graph-visualization, zooming-elements-based, parent-children-orbiting, fractal-structure-inspired
+structured-document-tree, note-taking-app, hierarchical-data-outliner, personal-knowledge-base, zooming-elements-based, parent-children-orbiting, fractal-structure-inspired

 ## about

 Fractarchy Note is a (deviant) hierarchical content organizer featuring structured document tree (*.sdt) file format.
 It is an elementary blend between content management system and hierarchical database.
-Use it for various purposes as an electronic workbook, hierarchical data organizer, or personal content management system.
+Use it for keeping knowledge and retrieving related information.

 ## screenshots